MarÍA BeNeDettI

 Caminemos la senda, la senda hermosa, la senda hermosa del amor a la naturaleza . . .

 María Benedetti is an ethnobotanical researcher, author, and educator.
-A scholar of anthropology, linguistics, literature, and writing, she has worked as an educational journalist (culture, ecology, botanical medicine) since 1980.
+A student of anthropology, linguistics, literature, and writing, she has worked as an educational journalist (culture, ecology, botanical medicine) since 1980.
 Her maternal family (Benedetti Camacho and Sotomayor Fernández) left their native Mayagüez in the 1920s to start over in Manhattan.

 María Benedetti is an ethnobotanical researcher and educator raised in New York City.A student of anthropology, linguistics, literature and the art of writing, she has worked as an educational journalist (culture, ecology, environment, botanical medicine) since the 1980s.Her maternal family left their native city of Mayagüez during the 1920s in order to start anew in Manhattan.

-Upon moving to Borikén in 1989, she began work at the Sea Grant Program at UPR, Mayagüez campus, where she acted as the writer/editor of Sea Grant in the Caribbean and principal journalist for El Boletín Marino.She also produced the book Palabras de Pescadores: Interviews with Artisanal Fishermen of Puerto Rico 1991-1995.
+Upon moving to Borikén in 1989, she began work at the Sea Grant Program at UPR, Mayagüez campus, where she acted as the writer/editor of Sea Grant in the Caribbean and principal journalist for El Boletín Marino.
+She also produced the book Palabras de Pescadores: Entrevistas con pescadores comerciales de Puerto Rico 1991-1995.

-Today, María Benedetti directs BotaniCultura.
-Her educational offerings include lively conferences, plant identification excursions, meditations with trees, hands-on workshops, empirical folklore exchanges, and a 25-hour “fundamentals and certification course” (Bendiciones Botánicas) focused on the recognition, understanding and uses of Puerto Rico’s medicinal herbs, bushes and trees.She also offers an on-line/ersidential course for Puerto Ricans living off island.
+Today, María Benedetti directs BotaniCultura, in Villa Montuna, her new home and learning center in Mayagüez.
+Her educational offerings include lively conferences, "bálsamos de bosque" (forest immersion), ethnobotanical safaris, hands-on workshops, empirical folklore exchanges, and Bendiciones Botánicas, a 36-hour “fundamentals and certification course” focused on the recognition, understanding and uses of Puerto Rico’s medicinal herbs, bushes and trees.
+She also offers an on-line/residential course for Puerto Ricans living off island.
 (See workshops).

 Ecological Festival of the Americas 2021